 Today’s food of thought: How to thrive as a stay-at-home mom.

-I think we can all agree that there’s nothing wrong with being a stay-at-home mom, but one thing this blog will never tell you is to leave your job and become one.
-If you have a chance out there, dear mom, hold on to it and never let it go.
+We can all agree that there’s nothing wrong with being a stay-at-home mom, but one thing this blog will never tell you is to leave your job and become one.
+So hold on to it if you have a chance out there, dear mom; never let it go.

 - You lost your job.